ctrevai/ctrevai/README.md

 - 👋 Hi, I’m @ctrevai
 - 👀 I’m interested in AI and machine learning, python and AWS
 - 🌱 I’m currently learning IaC, AI application.
-- 💞️ I’m looking to collaborate using machine learning.
+- 💞️ I’m looking to collaborate using machine learning and generative AI.
 - 📫 How to reach me email:ctrevai@gmail.com

 <!---